AGProjects/sylkrtc.js/API.md

 * **outgoingMessage**: emitted when a different device sends a message to a contact.
 The argument will be a `message` object.
   Please note that a `sendingMessage` event is also emitted.
 * **removeMessage**: emitted when a different device removes a message.
 The argument will be a `message` object.
+* **readConversation**: emitted when a different device marks a conversation as read.
+The argument is the contact for the conversation
 * **removeConversation**: emitted when a different device removes a conversation.
   The argument is the contact for which the conversation needs to be removed.